The Edurio Staff Wellbeing and Working Conditions Survey at Brook Learning Trust

 But how exactly does that benchmark help?

 Solutions must be school-specific and, as we saw in our report on the first 10,000 responses, retention is very much a school-by-school issue.
-However, looking at results alongside national averages can help school leaders better understand where their unique weaknesses can truly be found.
-And at the same time - it can show them where they are really excelling, allowing them to reinforce and expand upon positive policies and behaviours.
+Analyzing results with national averages helps leaders find weaknesses and reinforce successful policies and behaviors.

 As far as working on solutions goes, Brook Learning Trust has already jumped into action, focusing on a few key areas of improvement they identified after analysing results.

 - Staff Wellbeing.
-While staff already had access to an employee assistance programme, survey results showed that people weren’t as aware as they could be.
+Staff lacked full awareness of available employee assistance program.
 They have made a change in how they communicate about it – through a new HR-focused bulletin going out to all staff at all three schools directly from the trust.

 Edurio is excited to continue working with the team at Brook Learning Trust this year - as well as welcoming their third school to the project!